 Then we take the photos and compare them on the computer.

-What is the good version, the most faithful to reality?
+What is the correct version, the most faithful to reality?

 Can we correct the images to make them all have the same colors?

-If we have the original color channels (for example if we have the RAW file generated by the camera) we can apply a custom white balance to get all the images to show exactly the same colors.
+If we have the original color channels (for example, if we have the RAW file generated by the camera), we can apply a custom white balance to get all the images to show the same colors.

 Why is white balance important?

-White balance is very important when we want to have images (or videos) with true-to-life colors, or at least with recognizable colors, that do not look unnatural.
+White balance is essential when we want to have images (or videos) with true-to-life colors or recognizable colors that do not look unnatural.

-In portraiture, for example, it is very important that the skin tone is as realistic as possible.
+In portraiture, for example, the skin tone must be as realistic as possible.

-Human vision is very sensitive when it comes to face recognition and although color is not that important we are able to detect when a skin tone does not look natural.
+Human vision is compassionate when it comes to face recognition, and although the color is not that important, we can detect when a skin tone does not look natural.

-For product photography (catalogs, advertising …) and fashion photography, it is essential to achieve the most faithful colors possible to reality.
+For product photography (catalogs, advertising …) and fashion photography, it is essential to achieve the most accurate colors possible to reality.

 At other times the opposite may be of interest.

-For example, if we are photographing in the golden hour or in the blue hour, we may be interested in preserving or even highlighting those warm tones in the objects in the scene.
+For example, if we are photographing in the golden hour or the blue hour, we may be interested in preserving or even highlighting those warm tones in the scene’s objects.

-Or if we want to convey a certain sensation through photography or the video scene, we can play with the dominant colors to give a sensation of warmth or coldness.
+If we want to convey a particular sensation through photography or the video scene, we can play with the dominant colors to feel warmth or coldness.

-If we take photos in RAW format , the white balance can be perfectly done in the development phase, once we have the photos on the computer.
+If we take photos in RAW format, the white balance can be correctly done in the development phase once we have the computer photos.

-If we make video or take photos in JPEG format, the white balance in editing is more limited because in the process of creating the JPEG file the camera has already made decisions for us.
+If we make a video or take photos in JPEG format, the white balance in editing is more limited because, in creating the JPEG file, the camera has already made decisions for us.

-For example, the camera has already done a white balance, the chromatic interpolation (demosaicing), has applied contrast, has made a tonal mapping and has made color correction.
+For example, the camera has already done a white balance, the chromatic interpolation (demosaicing), has applied contrast, has made a tonal mapping, and has made the color correction.

-Finally, it has used destructive compression algorithms (part of the information is lost, which is not important for the visual result, but it is important if we have to do a deeper edit afterwards)
+Finally, it has used destructive compression algorithms (part of the information is lost, which is not essential for the visual result, but it is necessary if we have to do a more in-depth edit afterward)

-Therefore, in these conditions it is very important that the camera knows in advance to make the correct balance.
+Therefore, in these conditions, the camera must know in advance to make the correct balance.

 Auto White Balance – AWB